thi-ng/umbrella/packages/shader-ast-stdlib/README.md

 ### Basic Lambert shader

-Below is a brief demonstration of creating a fully defined shader implementing basic diffuse lighting:
+Below is a brief demonstration of a fully defined shader pair, implementing basic diffuse lighting:

 ```ts